edgexfoundry/app-rfid-llrp-inventory/README.md

 - `app-rfid-llrp-inventory/AppCustom/Aliases/Reader-10-EF-25_2` = `Backroom`
 - `app-rfid-llrp-inventory/AppCustom/Aliases/Reader-20-20-20_1` = `Store`

-> Note that there is a config watcher for the `[AppCustom]` section that notifies the app of changes.
+> Note that there is a config watcher for the `AppCustom` section that notifies the app of changes.
 This config watcher will load all the aliases from Consul on startup.

 ### Via Consul (after deployment)
 Users can also configure the aliases using Consul.
 This can be achieved via Consul’s UI or CLI.
-This can be done regardless of whether `configuration.toml` specified initial aliases or not.
+This can be done regardless of whether `configuration.yaml` specified initial aliases or not.

 #### Setting Alias via Consul UI
 - If one does not exist, create a folder named `Aliases` under [Edgex Consul][consul_root].